Fatma52125/AVDC_GDP_TeamC/README.md

 # AVDC_GDP_TeamC
-This repository was created in order to manage the code for our GDP in MCs AVDC 2022-2023.
+This repository was created in order to manage the code for our Group Design Project (GDP) in MSc AVDC 2022-2023.

 **MSc Autonomous Vehicle Dynamics and Control (AVDC) 2022 - 2023, Cranfield Univeristy**